Signature Methods in Machine Learning: Neural CDEs and Neural RDEs

-Neural ODEs are a popular and successful ODE based approach to modelling temporal dynamics.
-They aim to approximate a mapping $F : \R^q \to \R^l$ by learning linear maps $l_{\th}^1 : \R^q \to \R^d$, $l^2_{\th} : \R^d \to \R^l$, and a function $f_{\th} : \R^d \to \R^d$, all depending on parameter $\th$, for which the following is true.
-Given $x \in \R^q$, let $z : [0,T] \to \R^d$ denote the solution to the ODE \beq z(0) = l^1_{\th}(x) \qquad \text{and} \qquad z(t) = z(0) + \int_0^T f_{\th}(z(s)) ds \eeq for every $t \in (0,T]$.
+for every $t \in (0,T]$.
 Then the value $y := l^2_{\th}(z(T)) \in \R^l$ gives a good approximation for $F(x) \in \R^l$, i.e. $y \approx F(x)$.
 Explicit dependence of $f_{\th}$ on $s$ is only obtained by including $s$ as an extra dimension in $z_s$; see Appendix B in \cite{BCDR18}.
 The use of ODEs leads to the following fundamental issue.
 Once the parameter $\th$ has been learnt, the solution to the ODE is determined by the initial condition.
 There is no direct mechanism for adjusting the trajectory to incorporate data that arrives later \cite{FKLM20}.